Education is not about Learning

 …Minneapolis high school students continue to get an hour’s more sleep each school night or obtain five more hours’ sleep per week than students whose high schools begin an hour earlier than Minneapolis schools.
 This finding supports the medical researchers’ finding that nearly all teenagers become sleepy at about 11:00 PM.
 It also lays to rest the fears and expectations that a later start would mean that Minneapolis students would just end up staying up an hour later on school nights.

-http://www.cehd.umn.edu/CAREI/Reports/summary.html#SchoolStart, from executive summary
+https://www.cehd.umn.edu/CAREI/Reports/summary.html#SchoolStart, from executive summary

 [abstract] In the early 1990s, medical research found that teenagers have biologically different sleep and wake patterns than the preadolescent or adult population.
-On the basis of that information, in 1997 the seven comprehensive high schools in the Minneapolis Public School District shifted the school start time from 7:15 a.m. to 8:40 a.m.
+On the basis of that information, in 199727ya the seven comprehensive high schools in the Minneapolis Public School District shifted the school start time from 7:15 a.m. to 8:40 a.m.
 This article examines that change, finding significant benefits such as improved attendance and enrollment rates, less sleeping in class, and less student-reported depression.
 Policy implications are briefly discussed, acknowledging this to be a highly charged issue in school districts across the United States.

 …[page 10] Before the later school start time was instituted, many parents and administrators expressed a fear that students would merely use the later morning start time as an excuse to stay up an hour later on school nights.
 The data, however, show that this did not happen.
 Students continued to go to bed at the same time (approximately 15 minutes before 11 p.m.).
 This finding makes sense from a biological perspective, as it is likely that nighttime circadian rhythms were contributing to feelings of sleepiness around 11 p.m, regardless of what time the students woke up in the morning.
 Minneapolis students slept about an hour more each school night (due to the later school start time) than their peers whose school began at 7:30 a.m.